 When the Government announced the new HDB Prime Location Public Housing (PLH) model in November 2021, it became the talk of the town.

-The HDB market is hotter than ever – HDB resale prices rose 2.6% in Q2 2022, marking the ninth consecutive month of quarterly growth, with many buyers willing to pay above market value (Cash Over Valuation or COV) for resale flats.
-The year is not yet over and 2022 has already seen more million-dollar HDB flat transactions than ever, which is really saying something.
+The HDB market is hotter than ever – HDB resale prices rose for the 29th month in November, with many buyers willing to pay above market value and Cash Over Valuation (COV) for resale flats.
+The year is not yet over and 2022 has already seen more million-dollar HDB flat transactions than 2021, which is really saying something.